 If you have a website, whether it’s a web application or an online store, chances are you’ve heard about content delivery networks or CDNs.
-There are countless CDN providers on the market, but which CDN provider is the best and how to choose the most suitable CDN for your website?
-We’ve renewed the definitive guide for 2020.
+There are countless CDN providers on the market, but which is the top CDN provider and how to find the most suitable for your website?
+Here are the 6 top CDN providers we think you should consider.

 The truth is, there’s no answer to this question since every CDN provider has its strengths and weaknesses in different use cases.
 That’s one of the main reasons why we invented Multi CDN, to enable access to multiple top tier CDN options and use them as one while just paying for the price of one.